nuekodory/Swift-UUIDv3-UUIDv5/README.md

 # Swift+UUIDv3+UUIDv5
-Tiny Swift code to generate namespace-based UUID using CommonCrypto.
+Tiny Swift code to generate namespace-based UUID (UUID version3 and 5) using CommonCrypto.

 Compatible with Swift3/4/5